ymath-io/ymath.io/content/index.md

 This should be pretty self explanatory.
 Optional for lessons.

 #### `index`
 This affects the ordering of the pages in the course.
-These numbers  are used to determine the previous/next buttons at the bottom of the page.
-Every single page in the course (except for problems) needs to have an `index` property.
-If you suddenly find that you need to insert a page between  to
+These numbers  are used to determine the previous/next buttons at the bottom of the page. **Every single page in the course (except for problems) needs to have an `index` property.**

+If you suddenly find that you need to insert a page between two others, do not shift all of the other pages manually.
+Instead, use decimals for your new page.
+For example, to insert a page between pages with index `2` and `3`, put the index of the new page as `2.5`.

+#### `type`
+This is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTEyNDY4MTYsMTUzODI1NzU5MiwxMj
-I2NTEwMjIzLC0xMTg5MDUxMDIsMjAzNjMzNTE0MCwxNjQ4MjY4
-ODgsNjY1Mzk2NjkwXX0=
+eyJoaXN0b3J5IjpbMTc1Mjc2ODIxNSwxNTM4MjU3NTkyLDEyMj
+Y1MTAyMjMsLTExODkwNTEwMiwyMDM2MzM1MTQwLDE2NDgyNjg4
+OCw2NjUzOTY2OTBdfQ==
 -->